yanazPL/TetrisVS/README.md

 - Special thanks to the `pygame` community for the excellent documentation and support.
 - Inspired by the classic Tetris game
-- Shotouts to the https://tetris.wiki community
+- Shoutouts to the https://tetris.wiki community